fybrik/fybrik/site/docs/get-started/quickstart.md

 ## Install control plane

-??? tip "Install development version"
+??? tip "Install latest development version from GitHub"

     The published Helm charts are only available for released versions.
     To install the `dev` version install the charts from the source code.